Fibromyalgia Basics

 In a larger study involving 915 patients, the average pregabalin dose was 160 mg/day.
 The point is, if you find pregabalin beneficial at a lower dose, your response to this drug is quite normal.
 As with many medications prescribed for fibromyalgia, higher doses generally don’t offer more benefits; just more side effects.

-- To learn about other medication options, see medications.
+- To learn about other medication options, see Medications.

-References for Pregabalin
+References for Fibromyalgia Pregabalin

 - Rico-Villademoros F, et al. Clin Exp Rheum 38(Suppl 123):S72-S78, 2020.
 Free Report